wbconnelly/bcMKSproject/api/README.md

 source .venv/bin/activate  # Windows: .venv\Scripts\activate
 ```

-`uv` will create the `.venv` directory automatically on first sync.
+`uv` will create the `.venv` directory automatically on first sync and download Python 3.11 if it's not already available.

 ## Running the Server